theunicornguild/BrewIt/01_introduction/03_javascript_1_yarn_and_git.md

     We’ll be using git throughout this project as a version control tool and to create checkpoints for every feature/functionality we finish.

-    First you’ll need to fork and clone the project’s repo to have a copy of the repo on your account.					//Mariam: It's not displayed as a link
+   First you’ll need to fork and clone the project’s repo to have a copy of the repo on your account.
     ⁃	Go to the [project’s git repo](https://github.com/aishabn/BrewIt-Starter.git) ⁃	Click `Fork` on the right corner of the page